datacamp-content-public/courses-understanding-error-and-uncertainty/slides/chapter_1_83a1ced488978ee6fb5396bd1f5ebc04.md

 `@script`
 Now let's calculate confidence intervals.
 Recall that our data set had 19 observations and a mean of 40.
 Let's set alpha equal to 0.05 for a 95% confidence level.
 We can use the STDEV formula to calculate the standard deviation of the data as approximately 28.35.
-We can put this all together

 ---